JeffHing/angular-cabinet/README.md

 cabinetDirective('app', options);
 ```

-The options object can consist of any of the following properties:
+The options can consist of any of the following properties:

 ```javascript
 var options = {